enowars/enowars6-service-pixelspace/documentation/README.md

 #### Comment
 Once a user purchased an item, he or she can leave a review.
 These reviews can be made via the `user_items/review/<item_id>` and will be visible at the `shop/item/<item_id>` endpoint.
 The `user` and `item` attribute of the `Comment`-obejct are set identically as in the `Buyers`-model.
-Furthermore, a review *must* contain a rating (`comment.stars`) with an integervalue between 0 and 5.
+Furthermore, a review *must* contain a rating (`comment.stars`) with an integer value between 0 and 5.
 Additionally a review text must be provided with a maximum length of 200 characters.
 On creation of a `Comment` instance the `date` of creation will be set (again similar to  the `Buyers`-model).

 ## 3. Vulnerability (Unicode Case Collision)
 A unicode-case (mapping) collision appears when unicode and utf-8 encoded data is mixed and not handled properly.
 This can only occour to single byte characters.